Questions? Call or text anytime πŸ“ž 818-446-9627

 These comments often start with "at least":

 When pregnancy ends, your body experiences sudden, dramatic drops in pregnancy hormones including hCG and progesterone.
-This abrupt hormonal crash directly causes many emotional symptoms you may be experiencing: intense mood swings, fatigue, irritability, and feelings that your emotions are more extreme than usual.
+This hormonal crash directly causes many emotional symptoms: intense mood swings, fatigue, irritability, and feelings that your emotions are bigger than usual.

-Your body needs time to recalibrate.
-Your menstrual cycle may be irregular for a while, with your first period typically returning within four to eight weeks, though sometimes longer.
-That first period can be an especially difficult milestone β€” often heavier and more painful than usual, serving as a stark physical reminder that you're no longer pregnant.
-Some women report that hormonal fluctuations during this first post-loss cycle feel similar to postpartum depression.
+Your body needs time to readjust.
+Your menstrual cycle may be irregular for a while.
+Your first period typically returns within four to eight weeks, though sometimes longer.
+That first period can be a hard milestone β€” often heavier and more painful than usual, serving as a physical reminder that you're no longer pregnant.
+Some people report that hormonal changes during this first cycle feel similar to postpartum depression.

-Recognizing the biological component is critical self-compassion.
-It allows you to see your emotional state not as overreaction, but as a normal response to significant physical and hormonal disruption.
+Recognizing the physical component matters for self-compassion.
+It lets you see your emotional state as a normal response to major physical and hormonal disruption, not as overreaction.

 The Irritability and Anger Nobody Warns You About